A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Methodology

 \subsection{Feature Selection using the Boruta Algorithm}

-To provide a robust academic justification for the selection of predictor variables and to enhance the model's focus on the most impactful features, we employed the Boruta algorithm, a state-of-the-art feature selection method \citep{asi6050086}.
-Boruta is a wrapper method built around the Random Forest algorithm that iteratively compares the importance of each feature with the importance of randomized "shadow features" to statistically determine which variables are truly relevant and which are redundant or irrelevant \citep{10.1504/ijcistudies.2021.113826}.
+To provide a robust academic justification for selecting predictor variables and to enhance the model's focus on the most impactful features, we employed the Boruta algorithm, a state-of-the-art feature selection method \citep{asi6050086}.
+Boruta is a wrapper method based on the Random Forest algorithm that iteratively compares the importance of each feature with that of randomized ``shadow features'' to statistically determine which variables are truly relevant and which are redundant or irrelevant \citep{10.1504/ijcistudies.2021.113826}.

 The algorithm was applied to an initial set of variables from the student, teacher, school, and principal levels.
 The results of this analysis were decisive: out of 98 potential features, Boruta confirmed 44 as statistically relevant.
 The confirmed features were overwhelmingly concentrated in the student and school levels, including variables related to parental education, home resources, and the school's overall socioeconomic context.